-Xôi xiêm is so rich and well-blended you’ll most likely want to try it again.
+Xôi xiêm is so rich and well-blended that you’ll most likely want to try it again.

-The sticky is rice is cooked with pandan leaves, giving it a pleasant smell.
+The sticky rice is cooked with pandan leaves, giving it a pleasant smell.

 When it’s thoroughly cooked, the rice is coated with mung beans and coconut cream mixed with eggs and durian, giving it a richness and sweetness that is simply one-of-a-kind.